 Often human cruelties are perpetuated and masked by the good intentions and ethical inversions of Utopians.
-Hailing a better day when such cruelties are no longer necessary, they opine that their favored solutions are not final, but only temporary as long as humanity has not removed suffering for those who survive their programs.
+Hailing a better day when such cruelties are no longer necessary, they opine that their favored solutions are not final, but only temporary as long as humanity has not removed suffering from the nations.

 It is better, they say, to remove the weak and unconscious so that they do not suffer, and to ensure that their potential caretakers are not overly burdened.
-Their compassion overflows like their emotions, but their own helplessness and perceived victimhood buttress their own destruction of the weak like a priest raging against the rule of celibacy by defending his pedophilia.
+Compassion overflows like their emotions, but their own helplessness and perceived victimhood buttress their pension for destruction of the weak, like a priest raging against the rule of celibacy by defending his pedophilia.

 I was raped, therefore, may I not kill to remove the fruits of rape?
 May I not poison with salt the unexpected results of sexual intercourse outside of a readiness to have children?
 Sex and procreation, they say, are not tied together, and science has separated such things for our good, for freedom, for licentiousness, for my own progress and pleasure.
 No one is hurt, save the products of conception, the amorphic blob of cells, the unseen person who is therefore not a person.